 - Verdict: $3 million for victim of molestation by pedophile

-- Settlement: $850,000 for trip and fall at fair resulting in severe back injury
+- Settlement: Trip and fall at fair resulting in severe back injury — $850,000

-- Uninsured Motorist Coverage Dispute: Carrier settled by paying 25 x’s its alleged UM coverage after suit was filed
+- Uninsured motorist coverage dispute: Carrier settled by paying 25 times its alleged UM coverage after suit was filed.

-- Uninsured Motorist Coverage Dispute: Carrier was required in jury trial to credit Plaintiff with $900,000.00 in available UM coverage against Carrier’s original position that only $10,000.00 of UM Coverage was available; Carrier also required to Pay $188,000.00 in attorney’s fees for wrongful denial of coverage
+- Uninsured motorist coverage dispute: Carrier was required in jury trial to credit Plaintiff with $900,000 in available UM coverage against Carrier’s original position that only $10,000 of UM coverage was available; Carrier was also required to pay $188,000 in attorney’s fees for wrongful denial of coverage.

-- Payment of Claimed Engine Damage of $6500.00 from jury trial; Carrier Required by Court to Pay $120,000.00 in legal fees as a result of wrongful denial of coverage
+- Payment of claimed engine damage of $6,500 from jury trial; Carrier required by court to pay $120,000 in legal fees as a result of wrongful denial of coverage.

-- Wrongful Denial of Coverage in Homeowner’s Policy for Injuries to Child Riding on Golf Cart: policy limits paid together with confidential amount of attorney’s fees for wrongful denial of coverage
+- Wrongful denial of coverage in homeowner’s policy for injuries to child riding on golf cart: Policy limits paid together with confidential amount of attorney’s fees for wrongful denial of coverage.

-- September 2011: In a dispute with an insurance company regarding insurance coverage for damages awarded to a Polk County homeowner, the insurance company agreed to pay the homeowner $1,000,000 for damages resulting from the construction of the home.
+- In a dispute with an insurance company regarding insurance coverage for damages awarded to a Polk County homeowner, the insurance company agreed to pay the homeowner $1 million for damages resulting from the construction of the home.

-- October 2008: After a two-week trial, a Polk County homeowner was awarded a jury verdict totaling $903,000 for damages and loss of use of the home after suing the contractor who built the home.
-The home suffered damages resulting from improperly installed windows, stucco, HVAC units and a host of other problems.
+- After a two-week trial, a Polk County homeowner was awarded a jury verdict totaling $903,000 for damages and loss of use of the home after suing the contractor who built the home.
+The home sustained damages resulting from improperly installed windows, stucco, HVAC units and a host of other problems.